FahadBinNasir/desi_fit/README.md

 # 🍛 DesiFit
 ### *Your AI-Powered Desi Health Companion*

-> A cloud-based fitness and nutrition app built for the Pakistani lifestyle — track desi meals, get AI meal & workout plans, and stay hydrated.
-All powered by Google Firebase and Gemini 2.5 Flash.
+> A cloud-based fitness app built for the Pakistani lifestyle — track desi meals, get AI meal & workout plans, and stay hydrated.
+Powered by Google Firebase and Gemini 2.5 Flash.

 </div>